-During your consultation with our surgeon at our London-based clinic near Harley Street, a full medical history will be taken to uncover any allergies, medication administration or other issues which might be unsuitable for surgery.
-You will also outline a strict preparation plan for you to follow prior to your surgery, however, in general terms:
+During your consultation with our facelift surgeon at our London-based clinic near Harley Street, we will take a full medical history to uncover any allergies, medication administration, or other issues which might be unsuitable for cosmetic surgery.
+We will also outline a strict preparation plan for you to follow prior to your facelift surgery in London; however, in general terms:

 - In the 6 weeks leading up to the procedure, all patients are advised to avoid all forms of nicotine.

-- In the week before the procedure patients are advised to avoid taking any Non-steroidal anti-inflammatory drugs (NSAIDs), including among others, Ibuprofen, naproxen and high-dose Aspirin
+- In the week before the facelift procedure, patients are advised to avoid taking any Non-steroidal anti-inflammatory drugs (NSAIDs), including, among others, Ibuprofen, naproxen, and high-dose Aspirin.

 - On the day of your facelift, no drinking or eating for at least 8 hours prior to your surgery.

 - Following your procedure, you will have to arrange transportation home in advance, as you will be unable to drive.

 Facelift recovery varies from patient to patient, depending on several factors, including the patient’s age and the complexity of their surgery.
 Outlined below is the typical facelift recovery timeline for the average patient: